 A 2px horizontal gradient bar.
 Rose → mustard → sage → slate → plum.
 Used as section divider and brand signature.
 Never a full background.
 Never high-saturation.

 A single small filled dot.
 Sits above the wordmark.
-Functions as a fixed star — orientation, beginning, beacon.
+Functions as a fixed star.
+Orientation, beginning, beacon.
 Used at the opening of editorial moments.

 A small almond-shaped eye with a center dot.
 Lives inside the H crossbar in the wordmark.
 Appears nowhere else at full scale.
 Used as a watermark inside type, never as a standalone shape.